 WHO’S THIS THEN

-Siân Docksey is a British-Belgian comedian, writer and pole dance artist.
+Siân Docksey is a British-Belgian comedian, writer and pole dancer

-Obsessed with how pole dancing can make positive change, Siân created the podcast Pole the Other One!
-She has written for The Independent about pole dancing to cope with grief and her projects combining pole dancing with comedy have been featured in the Guardian.
+Obsessed with how pole dancing is a force for positive change, Siân created the podcast Pole the Other One! to interview pole dancers about everything from creativity and political activism to gender identity and business skills.
+She has written about pole dancing and mental health for The Independent, and her projects combining pole dancing, comedy and activism have been featured in the Guardian.

 “It’s awesome and like no comedy you’ve ever seen” - Funny Women Guide